hirzi/LSD/README.md

 	summary(pop_data_filtered_nbinom)
 	# This summary contains the moments of the distribution (e.g. mean and s.d. for normal distributions; mean and size (dispersal) for negative binomial distributions).

-We specify the moments of the fitted distribution to a file; with columns representing individuals or pooled populations, the first row representing the mean of the distribution and the second row the standard deviation or dispersal.
+We specify the moments of the fitted distribution to a file; with columns representing populations (currently in LSD-High, we assume a common coverage distribution for a population; *this needs to be updated to accommodate individual coverage distributions*), the first row representing the mean of the distribution and the second row the standard deviation or dispersal.
 Note that sequencing data is typically best fit by a negative binomial distribution.

 For more information on the available options for LSD-High, you can run: